DanielHu197/GRS-RL/README.md

 # GRS-RL
-Game-Theoretic Risk-Shaped Reinforcement Learning for Safe Autonomous Driving
+Game-Theoretic Risk-Shaped Reinforcement Learning for Safe Autonomous Driving (Under Review) Once the paper is accepted, the code will be released.